MumetNgoding/Hackintosh-DELL-Vostro-5468/README.md

 * BlueToolFixup.kext: Enable Bluetooth
 * RealtekCardReader.kext: [Maybe fixed CardReader, because not tested now]()
 * Lilu.kext: Kernel extension bringing a platform for arbitrary kext, library, and program patching throughout the system for macOS
+* PropertyInjector.kext: Property Inject for Sunrise Thermal Subsystem
 * RealtekRTL8111.kext: Driver Ethernet for the Realtek RTL8111/8168 family
+* ThermalSolution.kext: driver for Signal Processing Controller for Intel(R) Xeon ( now IETM and B0D4 devices are correctly attached as reported by IORegistryExplorer )
 * USBMap.kext: For Mapping USB Port
 * VerbStub.kext: For Fix JackAudio with ComboJack
 * VirtualSMC.kext: Advanced Apple SMC emulator in the kernel